|We are Still Open For Business - PLAN NOW, TRAVEL LATER – No Deposits to Pay.|

 An authentically styled 19th century tram service, operating afternoon tours to the Victoria Falls Bridge

-After a long wait, the Victoria Falls tram trips were launched in August 2018 by Pure Africa.
-Much like it's predecessor, the open-sided tram is a modern built replica of a classic 18th century model and seats just 21 passengers.
+After a long wait, the Victoria Falls tram trips were re-launched in August 2018 by Pure Africa.
+Much like it's predecessor, the open-sided tram is a modern built replica of a classic 19th century model and seats just 21 passengers.

 We recommend this trip as a completely novel experience.
 Step back in time, slow down and relax and get the opportunity to savour just a little bit more of the African countryside, at 25km/hr.